SohamBera16/Image-Classification-with-CIFAR-10-dataset/README.md

 All the models, i.e. the handcrafted CNN model, Resnet18, and Densenet121 with fine tuning were saved for future inference applications.

 ## Final Results:
-The pretrained transfer learning models with fine tuning
+The pretrained transfer learning models with fine tuning improved the accuracy metric by 20% even with a training of 20 epochs due to resource limitation.

 ## Future Work: